motlin/aggregator-creator/README.md

 1. Find Maven repositories on GitHub using various filters
 2. Clone repositories to your local machine
 3. Validate which repositories contain valid Maven projects
-4. Tag repositories on GitHub to categorize them
+4. Topic repositories on GitHub to categorize them
 5. Create a Maven aggregator POM that combines multiple repositories

 This tool is especially useful for organizations with modular projects that need to be built together.